revatir/Collab/README.md

   - _A "What Makes Us Unique?"
 Section_
   - _A "Category" section (ie. software, publishing, photography etc.)._
   - _A link to their company website_
-- _A search bar where users can search for companies through name and category._
+- _A search bar where users can search for companies through name._
 - _An explore page that randomly shows companies in the platform._